Bachelor of Science in Nursing (BSN)

 NO, WCU does not accept these nursing credits.

 Thank you for your interest of attending an internal transfer session.
-Sessions for Fall of 2023 will take place in person at the following dates/ times/ locations:
+Sessions for Spring 2024 will take place in person at the following dates/ times/ locations:

 All application materials must be submitted via the internal transfer application link by the specified date and time.
 Late applications will not be considered.
 No applications will be accepted via email, mail or in person.